petikad/VASTDB-S3-Event-Demo/README.md

 # Building and connecting to the Docker Container for the demo
 -	Download the files from the repository to the Docker Host.
+-	Follow the instructions in the Dockerfile to obtain the VAST Database connector for Spark.
 -	Build the docker image:
     docker build –no-cache -t vasts3eventdemo:1.0 .
 -	Run the docker image: